 - The swelling may prevent you from closing your eyes completely on the first day.
 Use eye drops or gel for a week to prevent the conjunctiva from drying out.

 - On the fifth post-operative day, the skin sutures are removed.
 Avoid putting make-up on the scar for the first week.

 - Avoid contact lenses and any screen time for the first week.

 - After about one, better two weeks you can go back to work.
-By then the swelling and the most severe effusions will have disappeared.
+By then the swellings and the coarsest effusions have disappeared.

 - Showering is possible immediately before the wound check from the first postoperative day.

-- From the third post-operative week onwards, massaging several times a day for a few minutes in a circle, as well as along and across the scar with greasy creams (e.g. Bepanthen® ointment or Linola® fat) helps to create inconspicuous scars.
+- From the third postoperative week onwards, several daily massages for a few minutes in a circle and lengthwise and crosswise to the course of the scar with oily creams (e.g. Bepanthen® ointment or Linola® fat) help to inconspicuous scars.

 - Excessive UV radiation (solarium/sunbathing) should be avoided for at least three months.